Check engine message on Fiat: what does it mean?

 What symptoms can accompany the message “Have engine checked”?

-The message can be accompanied by the orange engine light, power loss, jerking, vibrations, difficulty revving up, or black smoke from the exhaust.
+The message may be accompanied by the orange engine warning light, power loss, jerking, vibrations, difficulty revving up, or black smoke from the exhaust.
 It may also appear without visible symptoms initially.

 Learn more